mlitola/nodePerformer/README.md

 npm start
 ```

-When terminal says that the performer is running, you can access the basic html gui at http://127.0.0.1:8080/ (or with  the modified  port value if re-configred).
+When it says that the performer is running, you can access the html gui at http://127.0.0.1:8080/ (or with  the modified  port value).

 ### Misc